Lebanese Christian group denies Hezbollah claim it planned Beirut bloodshed | Law-Order

 Geagea said the option agreed upon in that event was to call for a public strike, and nothing else.
 The powerful Hezbollah group stepped up accusations against the LF on Friday, saying it killed the seven Shi'ites to try to drag the country into a civil war.

-The violence, which erupted at a boundary between Christian and Shi'ite neighborhoods, has added to concerns over the stability of a country that is awash with weapons and grappling with one of the world's worst-ever economic meltdowns.
+The violence, which erupted at a boundary between Christian and Shi'ite neighbourhoods, has added to concerns over the stability of a country that is awash with weapons and grappling with one of the world's worst ever economic meltdowns.
 Asked whether the presence of LF members in the areas of Ain al-Remmaneh and Teyouneh, where the shooting erupted, meant the incident was planned, Geagea said they were always present in these areas.

 The security coordinator in the party contacted the authorities when they heard a protest was planned and asked for a heavy military presence in the area "as our priority was for the demonstration to pass by simply as a demonstration and not affect civil peace," Geagea said.
 Geagea said his party was assured that would be the case.